 Make sure that the Check Number column is mapped.
 Check the Transactions tab for the Check Number column to have expected values.

-If you have an existing account in Quicken and it is "online linked", please unlink it first (it is called "Deactivate downloads" when you edit account in Quicken) and then import the QFX file again.
-When you import the QFX file, Quicken will ask to select existing or create new account and your account should be listed under existing account.
+If you have an existing account in Quicken and it is "online linked", please unlink it first (it is called "Deactivate downloads" when you edit the account in Quicken) and then import the QFX file again.
+When you import the QFX file, Quicken will ask you to select existing or create a new account and your account should be listed under the existing account.

 QBO format does not have the Class field (but IIF does, use CSV2IIF to convert).
 QuickBooks offers renaming rules to assign the class during import based on payee name and description patterns.

-In CSV2QBO or PDF2QBO, click the Look Up button to locate your bank.
-If your bank is not listed, leave the default value 3000 (Wells Fargo) or select any other listed bank.
-The value is related only the QFX/QBO file to have it imported - you will choose actual account during import.
+In Bank2QBO, CSV2QBO or PDF2QBO, click the Look Up button to locate your bank.
+If your bank is not listed, try using another allowed bank for example INTU.BID 3000 (Wells Fargo) or select any other listed bank.
+The value is related only to the QFX/QBO file to have it imported - you will choose the actual account during import.

 Yes, you can select multiple files on the file dialog and they all will be loaded into the converter and parsed.
 You may need to click the date column to sort transactions by date before converting.
 Make sure the transactions are for the same account.